Q: Can you explain the ACA cost-sharing subsidy that increases a policy’s actuarial value?

 - Household income from 201 – 250% FPL = AV increased to 73%

-This means that an eligible insured with a household income of 140 percent of FPL (about $16,630 for a single individual purchasing coverage for 2017) would only be responsible for an average of six percent of medical bills.
+This means that an eligible insured with a household income of 140 percent of FPL (about $17,864 for a single individual purchasing coverage for 2021) would only be responsible for an average of six percent of medical bills.
 This increase in AV is achieved by reducing the copays, deductible, and coinsurance that the enrollee has to pay, so that the insurance company covers more of the claims.

 But again, this does not mean that the insurance company will cover 94 percent of a specific enrollee’s medical costs.
 The actual percentage they cover will vary significantly for each individual policy-holder, since a person with substantial medical bills will end up having the vast majority of her bills covered by the insurance plan (it will pay 100 percent of covered costs once she reaches her out-of-pocket maximum), whereas a person who needs very little care during the year would end up paying a larger percentage of her own costs, since she wouldn’t have met her out-of-pocket maximum.

 The other provision of cost-sharing subsidies is to limit the total out-of-pocket exposure on silver plans, and it’s also automatically incorporated into all of the available silver plans in the exchange, if the applicant’s income is up to 250 percent of the federal poverty level (note that on the low end, subsidy eligibility starts at 100 percent of the poverty level in states that haven’t expanded Medicaid, and at 139 percent of the poverty level in states that have expanded Medicaid).